Announcement of 2020 Future Science Prize

 Future Science Prize Committee announced the winners of 2020 in Beijing on September 6.
 Prof. Tingdong Zhang and Prof. Zhenyi Wang won the Prize in life sciences for their discoveries of the therapeutic effects of arsenic trioxide and all trans-retinoic acid on acute promyelocytic leukemia.Prof.
 Ke Lu won the Future Science Prize in physical sciences for his pioneering work in synthesizing and discovering nano-twinned structure and gradient nanostructure that simultaneously exhibit superior strength, ductility and conductivity of copper.
 Prof. Shige Peng won the prize in mathematics and computer science, for his pioneering work on the theory of backward stochastic differential equations, nonlinear Feynman-Kac formula, and the theory of nonlinear expectations.

-2020 Future Science Prize - Life Sciences Prize
+2020 Future Science Prize - Life Science Prize

 Tingdong Zhang, Zhenyi Wang